tokenized/docs/protocol-actions.md

             bool
         </td>
         <td>
-            Set to true if an Issuer is permitted to make proposals outside of the smart contract scope.
+            Set to true if an issuer is permitted to make proposals outside of the smart contract scope.
             General Governance Example: true
         </td>
     </tr>